 The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities, amounts due to related party and loans payable.
 Unless otherwise noted, it is management's opinion that the Company is not exposed to significant interest, currency or credit risks arising from these financial instruments.
 The fair value of these financial instruments, except for loans payable, approximate their carrying values due to the short-term or demand nature of the instruments.
-The fair value of the noninterest bearing loans payable was not practicable to determine and software
+The fair value of the loans payable in connection with the transfer of assets approximates the transfer price.